minetest-mods-camp/arena_lib/DOCS.md

 ### 2.7 Things you don't want to do with a light heart
 * Changing the number of the teams: it'll delete your spawners (this has to be done in order to avoid further problems)
+* Any action in the "Players" section of the editor.
+It'll delete your spawners (same as above)

 ## 3. Collaborating
 Something's wrong?
 Feel free to: